Smolr0se/owo-discord-selfbot-oldgen/README.md

 #### Can I Get Banned From OwO?

 Yes, Only If You Don't Solve The Captcha From OwO.
-This Selfbot Will Automatically If Captcha Is Asked.
-But You Still Need To Solve It
+You Still Need To Solve It

 #### Can I Run It With My Android Phone?